What Should Be Known About Structured Settlements for Minors?

 The Federal Structured Settlement Protection Act was signed into law in 2002.
 This act helped to ensure all state laws and regulations were standardized in their main components.

-This act was put into place to further cement the protection of the seller and to ensure the process was fair.
+This act was put into place to further cement the protection of the individual and to ensure the process was fair.
 The following are the two main areas this act addressed in supporting the laws in each state.

 - All transactions must be court-approved and in compliance with all state laws and regulations.